behroozsepehry/exercise-solver/README.md

 * **Machine constraints**: Exercises specify which machines they use (chest press, leg press, cable, etc.).
 Pairs are only allowed if they don't share machines, reducing equipment adjustment time during workouts.
 Machines include: `"CHEST_PRESS"`, `"LEG_PRESS"`, `"LEG_CURL"`, `"LAT_PULLDOWN"`, `"SEATED_ROW"`, `"CABLE"`.
 * Pairing constraint: each category forms pairs (supersets) where gym categories get 6 pairs (for 3 days × 2 pairs/day), home categories get 3 pairs (for 1 day × 3 pairs/day).
 A pair is allowed only if the *overlap* (dot product of activation vectors) ≤ `THRESHOLD` AND they don't share machines.
 * Day assignment: After pairing, assign pairs to days (3 gym days + 1 home day per upper/lower, totaling 7 days) with 2 pairs/day for gym and 3 pairs/day for home, minimizing exercise repeats within a day.
 Conflicts are handled via ILP relaxation if needed.
-* Objective: minimize weighted sum of percentage deviations from targets plus maximum percentage deviation (`DEVIATION_SUM_WEIGHT * sum_devs% + max_dev%`), including both overshoot and undershoot percentages to balance overall coverage.
+* Objective: minimize weighted sum of absolute deviations from targets plus maximum absolute deviation (`DEVIATION_SUM_WEIGHT * sum_abs_deviations + max_abs_deviation`), measuring deviations in sets rather than percentages to treat all targets equally.

 ---